-20 John J. Collins, 'Pseudonymity, Historical Reviews and the Genre of the Revelation of John', Catholic Biblical Quarterly, 39, (1977): 329-343; J.J.
-Collins, ed., Apocalypse: The Morphology of a Genre, Semeia 14; Missoula, MT: Scholars Press, 1979, quoted in John J. Collins, The Apocalyptic Imagination, 4-5: "The thesis presented in Semeia 14 is that a corpus of texts that has been traditionally called "apocalyptic" does indeed share a significant cluster of traits that distinguish it from other works.
+Scholars Press, 1979, quoted in John J. Collins, The Apocalyptic Imagination, 2nd ed.
+Grand Rapids, MI/Cambridge UK: Eerdmans, 1998; 4-5: "The thesis presented in Semeia 14 is that a corpus of texts that has been traditionally called "apocalyptic" does indeed share a significant cluster of traits that distinguish it from other works.
 Specifically, an apocalypse is defined as: "a genre of revelatory literature with a narrative framework, in which a revelation is mediated by an otherworldly being to a human recipient, disclosing a transcendent reality which is both temporal, insofar as it envisages eschatological salvation, and spatial insofar as it involves another, supernatural world".
 This definition has withstood well the test of time, cf. idem, Apocalypse, Prophecy, and Pseudepigraphy: On Jewish Apocalyptic Literature, Grand Rapids MI/Cambridge UK: Eerdmans, 2015; 1-20.

-21 Adela Yarbro Collins, 'The Book of Revelation', in The Encyclopedia of Apocalypticism, Vol 1, ed.
-John J. Collins, New York, London: Continuum, 2000; 385; also Adela Yarbro Collins in Crisis and Catharsis: The Power of the Apocalypse, Philadelphia: The Westminster Press, 1984; 27-8.
+&lt;sup>21 Encyclopedia of Apocalyptism, vol 1, 385; also Adela Yarbro Collins in Crisis and Catharsis: The Power of the Apocalypse, Philadelphia: The Westminster Press, 1984; 27-8.
 For other arguments, see Koester, Revelation, 106-7.
+Collins, Apocalyptic Imagination, 40.